rrleticia/PROJETO-PLN/README.md

 # Recipe Maker

-#### This repository refers to a project made for the subject Natural Language Processing conducted by the Professor Leandro Balby Marinho at the Federal University of Campina Grande (UFCG).
+#### This repository refers to a project made for the Natural Language Processing course conducted by the Professors Leandro Balby Marinho and Ítallo de Sousa Silva at the Federal University of Campina Grande (UFCG).

 ### 1. How to run the project